4 min read

 8:02

-The right marketing agency should have experience in your industry, demonstrate proof of results, communicate clearly, and fit your budget.
-Start by defining what you actually need, then evaluate 3-5 agencies against those criteria before deciding.
+The right marketing agency has experience in your industry, can show proof of results, and fits your budget.
+Start by defining what you actually need, then evaluate a shortlist of 3 to 5 agencies against those criteria before deciding.
+If you're already at the stage of writing a brief, the digital marketing RFP guide walks through how to structure one that gets useful responses.

 That's the short version.
-Now, here's how to work through the process.
+Here's how to work through the process.

 Know What Type of Agency You Need